How Much Calcium and Magnesium Should You Take?

 Combine the lack of magnesium in the soil with processed foods, a high-grain diet, stress, sweat, alcohol and caffeine and presto!
 You have a deficiency.

-*If you are female and crave chocolate (especially during that time of the month) one of the reasons is – besides being delicious and like a giant hug – that it’s high in magnesium.
+*If you are female and crave chocolate (especially during that time of the month) one of the reasons is – besides being delicious and like a giant hug – that it’s high in magnesium and boosts serotonin.

 It is my stance that a 1:1 ratio of calcium to magnesium is most likely optimal, with higher levels of magnesium possibly being even better.